phlalx/bellman/README.md

 ## Asynchronous Bellman-ford

-The current `Node` and `Message` modules define a distributed version of the bellman-ford algorithm (see Lynch's Distributed Algorithms p507).
+The current `Node` and `Message` modules define an asynchronous message-passing version of the bellman-ford algorithm (see Lynch's Distributed Algorithms p507).

+Each node independently propagates its id through the network.
+This allows the receiving nodes to update their routes to the initiating node.
+The process eventually converges to a state where each nodes have a routing table telling them which neighbor to contact to reach any given global id.

 # Usage